future-architect/eslint-plugin-vue-scoped-css/docs/rules/enforce-style-type.md

 > enforce the `<style>` tags to be plain or have the `scoped` or `module` attribute

+- :gear: This rule is included in `"plugin:vue-scoped-css/all"`.

 ## :book: Rule Details

 This rule reports invalid `<style>` tag types.